 After a while, the inventory was finally completed.
 Sean wrapped a long red scarf around his neck and then the brothers walked to the exit.

 "When you see Dagg, tell him to get better already.
-I swear he's trying to stay at the healers' guild for as long as he possibly can."
+I swear he's trying to stay at the hospital for as long as he possibly can."